r-grandorder/tri-hermes/en/pages/yugakshetra.md

 I will use all the power I have been given to see that Arjuna is brought to justice!

 **Ganesha:**
-Bwaaa! !? ?
+Bwaaa!!? ?
 Your hair!
 Your spear!
 They're totally different now!

 **Ganesha:**
 I don't know what's going on, but it's freakin' badass!
 I can't put it any better than that!